 Our advice is to select mild cleansers and toners that are slightly acidic (close to 5).
 This will benefit all skin types in properly maintaining the acid mantle.
 Topical antioxidants such as vitamins A, C, E, and green tea are important in maintaining the acid mantle in two ways.
 First, they strengthen cells so they can function at the highest level and second, they protect the cells from environmental stresses and oxidation.
 Oils that work particularly well with the skin’s natural oil secretions include jojoba, coconut, argan and olive oils.

 Using sunscreen on a daily basis defends the acid mantle by shielding the skin cells from sun damage and increases the skin’s ability to protect itself.
 We have selected some of our favorites to help get you on the right track.
-You can also shop pH-balanced picks via our new “pH balancing” filter.

-Our perfect pH product recommendations include:
+Some more or our perfect pH product recommendations include: